Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I tend to like to use contrast between my subject and background.
 So if one has a lot of texture, then I want the other to be rather flat.
 If I were photographing a walnut or an avocado, then I’d choose a flat background to help accentuate the texture of my subject.

 Yet putting something flat on a flat background could also be boring, at least to me.

-If I’m photographing a plate, I’d rather place it on a textured placemat.
-That provides some dimension and contrast from the rather boring surface of most plates.
+If I photograph a plate, I’d rather place it on a textured placemat.
+That provides some dimension and contrast from the rather dull surface of most plates.

 Keep in mind that texture doesn’t have to be deep in order to be effective.

 Use texture to create shadows, even if they’re small shadows.
 A canvas or burlap placement doesn’t have much depth, but a bit of sidelight helps bring out the texture in the material.

 Portraits often work well on a flat background since we want a bit of detail in our subject.
 We want to see the texture in the hair, somewhat in the skin, and other features of a person.

 While the ugly photo above could provide context for some portrait subjects, it’s rough to use.
 If nothing else, having an angled background adds more texture and distracts from your subject.